koddr/go-email-sender/README.md

 // Send the email with a plain text. if err := sender.SendPlainEmail(
     []string{
-        "mail@example.com",       // slice of the emails to send },
+        "mail@example.com",       // slice of emails to send },
     []string{
-        "copy-mail@example.com",  // slice of the emails to send email copy },
+        "copy-mail@example.com",  // slice of emails to send message copy },
     "It's a test email!",         // subject of the email "Here is a plain text body.", // body of the email []string{
-        "my/files/image.jpg",     // slice of the files to send },
+        "my/files/image.jpg",     // slice of files to send },
 ); err != nil {
     // Throw error message, if something went wrong.